os-sc/m133-webforms-app/docs/docs/main.md

 <!-- TODO: User handling/registration -->

-The password rules are set to allow any combination of characters as long as the amount of characters exceeds 15, no requirements for a minimum set of numbers, special characters or the like.
+The password rules are set to allow any combination of characters as long as the amount of characters exceeds 15 (and less than 64 to protect the server from `DOS`-attacks), no requirements for a minimum set of numbers, special characters or the like.
 This is because a longer password is more secure than a shorter, more sophisticated one and enforcing specific characters encourages the